BRoy98/GodlyTorch/README.md

 Contributions
 ------------
-Feel free to fork this project, work on it and then make a pull request against DEV branch.
+Feel free to fork this project, work on it and then make a pull request against **DEV** branch.
 Most of the times We will accept them if they add something valuable to the code.

 Donation
 -----------

-Will have to think of that!
+Will have to think of that! :no_mouth: